jconorgrogan/Rotational-Numbers/README.md

 ![image](https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/29b221f0-c7b1-48f9-bdf8-db6c8175d570)

-RNS offers a geometric perspective on the relationships between numbers and mathematical operations
+ENT offers a geometric perspective on the relationships between numbers and mathematical operations

 The following operators (which have a lot of connection with signal processing) are used in ENT: